 These sweet + salty Almond Peanut Butter Cookies are a gluten-free, refined sugar-free, egg-free, and dairy-free treat that can be made in less than 20 minutes.

 Preheat oven to 350 F (176 C)

-- Cream raw honey, peanut butter, and coconut oil together in a mixing bowl.
+- Cream raw honey, peanut butter, and coconut oil together in a mixing bowl with a wooden spoon or spatula.
 Then add vanilla, baking soda, and salt and mix.

 - Add almond flour and mix until a thick dough forms.

-- Portion dough into 1 tbsp spoonfuls and roll into balls.
-Place 2 inches apart on a cookie sheet lined with a silicone baking liner.
+- Portion dough into 1 tablespoon spoonfuls and roll into balls.
+Place 2 inches apart on a cookie sheet lined with parchment paper or a silicone baking liner.

 - Press down on each ball of dough with a fork crosswise, to form the traditional peanut butter cookie indentations.

 - Sprinkle each cookie with a small pinch of fine sea salt if desired.